Bill Millerd Artist Fund

 Supporting the Growth of Canadian Theatre

 The Bill Millerd Artist Fund was named for and established by the Arts Club’s Artistic Director Emeritus.
 In the early 1960s, the Koerner Foundation awarded Bill a grant to assist him in attending the National Theatre School.
 After 46 years as Artistic Managing Director at the Arts Club, Bill wanted to gift similar life-changing opportunities to other theatre artists.
 He seeded a fund with a significant donation that was then built up to an endowment by over a thousand generous donors and a contribution from the Department of Canadian Heritage.

 The result is the Bill Millerd Artist Fund.
-Its purpose is to assist B.C. theatre artists and arts workers with expenses related to unique opportunities that will advance their artistic development, such as professional development workshops / classes, mentorships or apprenticeships, residencies with theatre companies, or tuition costs to pursue professional training.
+Its purpose is to assist B.C. theatre artists and arts workers with expenses related to unique opportunities that will advance their professional development, such as workshops/classes, mentorships or apprenticeships, residencies with theatre companies, or tuition costs to pursue professional training.

 Set design courses, University of the Arts, London

 Originally from Mexico, Carmen is a Latinx artist who earned her MFA degree in Theatre Design at UBC (2010) and has lived in the unceded traditional territories of the Musqueam, Squamish, and Tsleil-Waututh First Nations (Vancouver) since 2006.
 Her recent design credits include work for companies such as the Arts Club Theatre Company, Bard on the Beach, Globe Theatre Regina, Royal Manitoba Theatre Centre, Citadel Theatre, Electric Company, Milwaukee Rep Theater, and Chicago Shakespeare Theater.
 Carmen is an Assistant Professor at University of Victoria.
 She is also a recipient of three Jessie Richardson Theatre Awards.